jlaw9/QCRunTransfer/README.md

 	Otherwise contact me or your local bioinformatician ☺

 		![](pluginMedia/img/6B.png)

+	1. TODO Most probable errors and how to fix them.

 1. Retrieve the output files.
 The *QC\_sample.py* script running on the analysis server will copy the output excel file and log